Mercedes EQC running costs

 Most domestic electricity tariffs in the UK cost around 14p per kWh, at which rate it'll cost £11.20 to fully charge the EQC.
 With a real-world range of around 200 miles per charge, that works out at less than 30% the fuel costs of an equivalent high-performance diesel SUV.

 Mercedes EQC insurance group

-The Mercedes EQC is free of road tax thanks to its zero tailpipe emissions, but like every car costing more than £40,000, it's subject to a ‘premium tax’ of £320 a year the first five times it's taxed.
+The Mercedes EQC is free of road tax thanks to its zero tailpipe emissions, much like every other purely electric car.